 Intraday trading: Common strategies

 Let’s take a look at some of the common strategies relied on by intraday traders.
 They include:

 - Scalping: This approach involves attempting to make small profits on a regular basis, so they accrue to form a tidy sum by the end of the day.
-Over the course of a trading session, most shares will rise by a matter of cents rather than dollars – and by targeting liquid stock where thousands of shares can easily be sold, scalpers will enter into a position in bulk and exit the position when prices have moved by several cents in their favor.
+Over the course of a trading session, most shares will rise by a matter of cents rather than dollars.
+By targeting liquid stock where thousands of shares can easily be sold, scalpers will enter into a position in bulk and exit the position when prices have moved by several cents in their favour;

 Intraday trading: The pros and cons

 When it comes to the advantages of intraday trading, the fact that no positions are held overnight or during the weekend eliminates the risk of prices opening substantially lower because of news or other developments that fall outside business hours.
 These traders can also mitigate losses through stop-loss orders, meaning they automatically exit a position if things don’t go to plan.
 And, whereas a volatile market is usually bad news for longer-term investors, uncertainty can provide exciting opportunities for intraday traders to realise a profit.

 That said, there are some downsides to consider.
 The sheer frequency of transactions made by an intraday trader can cause fees to add up, and the use of margin can amplify losses substantially.
 It is also incumbent on the intraday trader to ensure they have exited a position by the end of the business day.
 Annoyingly, the short-term nature of this strategy can also mean exiting a position before a profit is made – or when there could have been further gains to realise.